thepassle/reddit-pwa/blog/BLOG.md

 `npm i -S kv-storage-polyfill`

-> Note that our `postinstall` hook will run Pika for us again
+> Note that our `prepare` hook will run Snowpack for us again

 And lets add the following to our import map in our `index.html`: